codio/site/source/docs/classes/lti/keys.html.md

 ### Class URL

-The **Class URL** is where you map the LMS course you set up to the Codio class and ensures that Codio knows how to redirect students back to the correct course should they attempt to access the class through their dashboard.
+The **Class URL** is used to map an LMS course to a Codio class.
+It ensures that Codio knows how to redirect students back to the correct course should they attempt to access the class through the Codio dashboard.

 The LMS user who carries out these steps does not need to be a system administrator but must have suitable privileges to edit courses and assignments.